 Explore our guides and toolkits to learn how to preserve evidence of global injustice and combat disinformation.

-People armed with mobile devices are becoming history's first responders, amassing rich, contextualized, and crucial records of today’s breaking news.
-However, most of these recordings presently reside on social media platforms that can chill free speech and are subject to government censorship, privacy breaches, and data loss.
+People armed with smartphones are history's first responders, amassing rich, contextualized records of injustice and fostering unprecedented demand for change.
+However, most of these recordings presently reside on social media platforms that can chill free speech and are subject to censorship, privacy breaches, and data loss.
 While social media is an acceptable distribution platform, it does not provide sufficient privacy protections or archival preservation of this vital media.

 Our phones are replaceable but the moments we capture on them are not.
 Many activists, journalists, and eyewitnesses are storing precious pieces of history on the most fragile devices they own.
 The media itself is also ephemeral, as new threats to digital media arise.

 OpenArchive is a team of archival activists dedicated to protecting media freedom: preserving, amplifying, and securely routing mobile media to community-maintained collections in accessible public and private archives, beyond the corporate walled gardens currently dominating the online media ecosystem.
 OpenArchive is fiscally sponsored by the nonprofit .